KELECHIDAVIS/DEFECT/results_log.md

 progressive benchmark."

 **For the video:**
 This is the core narrative hook.
-"Every agent wins every fight.
+"Every agent wins this fight.
 So why does this number matter?"
 Point to the damage taken column.
 Show that in a real run these numbers compound.
 AlwaysAttack burning 25 HP per fight is bleeding out over the course of a run while DQN is conserving resources.
 The single